Quick Answer

-Birds are often dismissed as a nuisance.
+Birds are often dismissed as a nuisance in industrial facilities.
 Droppings get cleaned, nests get removed, and the issue is labeled a pest problem.
-In reality, bird activity affects operations the same way equipment failures, safety hazards, and environmental risks do.
-When birds interact with buildings, systems, and workflows, the impact is operational.
+In reality, bird infestation affects operations the same way equipment failures, safety hazards, and environmental risks do.
+When birds interact with facility systems and workflows, the impact is operational.

 Why Bird Activity Belongs in Risk Management